farcitoast/pokemon_tournament/README.md

 <!-- <img src="https://www.interbasket.net/wp-content/uploads/6-team-bracket-1024x724.jpg" width="600"> -->
 <img src="https://www.interbasket.net/wp-content/uploads/8-team-single-elimination-bracket-seeded-1024x685.jpg" width="600">

+Rules:
+- In the round-robin phase, players can change team after each battle.
+- In the playoffs phase, players can only use one team.

 [^1]: Sometimes the head-to-head criterion cannot be used, such as in the case where three players A, B, and C are even on points and A defeated B, B defeated C, and C defeated A.

 ## Resources